FidelisAnalog/Sweep-File-Splitter/README.md

 # Sweep File Splitter

 ## Overview
 This script processes a stereo audio file (WAV format) to detect and extract sweep segments from specific test records.
-This stand-alone version has debugging featuers that the version to be integrated with SJPlot will not.
+This stand-alone version has debugging featuers that the version integrated with SJPlot does not.

 Much thanks to DrCWO for contrbuting the Scilab code this is based on.